 The stretch of woodlands around Glastenbury Mountain includes the towns of Bennington, Woodford, and Shaftsbury, as well as the ghost towns of Somerset and Glastenbury.

-For more than two centuries there have been numerous sightings of a bigfoot-like creature in the Glastenbury Mountain area which became known as “The Bennington Monster.”
-One of the first reported sightings occurred in the early 1800s when a stagecoach full of passengers was forced to stop on a washed out road.
-The stage-driver first noticed very large footprints in the mud that was too large to be a human’s.
+For more than two centuries, there have been numerous sightings of a bigfoot-like creature in the Glastenbury Mountain area that became known as “The Bennington Monster.”
+One of the first reported sightings occurred in the early 1800s when a stagecoach full of passengers was forced to stop on a washed-out road.
+The stage driver first noticed very large footprints in the mud that was too large to be a human.
 Then, the coach was attacked by a large creature who knocked the vehicle on its side.
-The frightened passengers could only see a pair of eyes before the monster roared and ran off into the forest.
+The frightened passengers could only see a pair of eyes before the monster roared and ran into the forest.
 Later sightings described the creature as a large, hairy, black thing standing over six feet tall.

 There have long been stories of people going missing in the area, including a man named Carol Herrick in 1943.
 Herrick went missing during a hunting trip about 10 miles northeast of the ghost town of Glastenbury.
-His body was discovered three days later surrounded by huge, mysterious footprints.
+His body was discovered three days later, surrounded by giant, mysterious footprints.
 He had been squeezed to death.

-During a five-year span, beginning in 1945, people began to disappear with regularity.
+During a five-year span, beginning in 1945, people began to disappear regularly.

-A year later, 18-year-old college student Paula Welden went hiking on the Long Trail on Sunday, December 1, 1846.
-Wearing a bright red jacket, several people had seen her go including a store employee in Bennington who had given her directions and an elderly couple who were hiking about 100 yards behind her for a time.
-There was no concern until the college sophomore failed to show up for her classes at Bennington College the next morning.
-Afterward, an extensive search was conducted, which included more than 1,000 people searching, aircraft surveillance, the posting of a $5,000 reward, and help from the FBI.
-The elderly couple who had seen her on the trail said that after she turned a corner on the trail, she seemingly disappeared.
+A year later, 18-year-old college student Paula Welden went hiking on the Long Trail on Sunday, December 1, 1946.
+Wearing a bright red jacket, several people had seen her go, including a store employee in Bennington who had given her directions and an elderly couple who were hiking about 100 yards behind her for a time.
+There was no concern until the college sophomore failed to attend her classes at Bennington College the next morning.
+Afterward, an extensive search was conducted, including more than 1,000 people searching, aircraft surveillance, posting a $5,000 reward, and help from the FBI.
+The elderly couple who had seen her on the trail said that she seemingly disappeared after she turned a corner on the trail.
 During the massive search, no clues to her fate were ever discovered.

 Exactly three years after Paula Welden had disappeared, James Tedford went missing on December 1, 1949.
-A veteran resident of the Bennington Soldiers’ Home, Tedford had been in St. Albans visiting relatives, and was returning home on a bus when he vanished.
-According to witnesses, Weldon was one of 14 passengers who were on the bus at the last stop before arriving in Bennington.
+A veteran resident of the Bennington Soldiers’ Home, Tedford had been in St. Albans visiting relatives and returned home on a bus when he vanished.
+According to witnesses, Weldon was one of 14 passengers on the bus at the last stop before arriving in Bennington.
 However, when the bus arrived in Bennington, he had seemingly vanished.
-His belongings were still in the luggage rack and an open bus timetable was on his vacant seat.
-No one had seen him get off the bus and he didn’t disembark in Bennington.
+His belongings were still in the luggage rack, and an open bus timetable was on his vacant seat.
+No one had seen him get off the bus, and he didn’t disembark in Bennington.
 Though the disappearance was investigated, no one had seen anything, nor did they report any suspicious incidents.

 Just 16 days later, Frieda Langer went missing on October 28, 1950.
 She and several other family members were camping in the woods near Glastenbury Mountain.
 The 53-year-old Langer, along with her cousin, Herbert Elsner, left their family campsite near the Somerset Reservoir to go on a hike.
 However, when they were just a few hundred yards from their campsite, Langer slipped and fell into a stream, soaking her clothes and shoes.
 She then asked her cousin to wait as she ran back to the camp to change her clothes.
-After Elsner waited for a while and Freda didn’t return, he also went back to the camp to see if everything was alright.
+After Elsner waited for a while and Freda didn’t return, he also returned to the camp to see if everything was alright.
 It wasn’t.
 Freda hadn’t returned to the camp.
 Instead, she had seemingly disappeared in broad daylight in the short distance.
-In the next few weeks, several search parties, which included some 400 people comprised of police, volunteers, firefighters, and soldiers, as well as aircraft, searched for her and turned up nothing.
+In the next few weeks, several search parties, which included some 400 people comprised of police, volunteers, firefighters, soldiers, and aircraft, searched for her and turned up nothing.
 The search was finally called off.
 Then, seven months later, on May 12, 1951, her body was found near Somerset Reservoir, in an area that had previously been extensively searched.
-Due to the decomposition of the body, no cause of death could be determined.
+Due to the body’s decomposition, no cause of death could be determined.
 The case remains unsolved.